TtheBC01/SMB-Security-Primer/passwords.md

 [LastPass](https://www.lastpass.com/) might have had some bad press recently, but overall its still a solid password manager option.
 LastPass really seems to target larger corporations for their target audience, but its still worth mentioning as an option here.

+### Basics of Using Your Password Manager

+There hardest part is to just get started; once you make it through the initial setup, you'll wonder why you never used a password manager before.